gszfwsb/Awesome-HITWH-Resources-Sharing/README.md

-# News
-:green_apple:I am writing a book for students to enhance quality of both life and work, TBD.
-Under construction...

 # Introduction
-- This project aims to provide high quality resource sharing to HIT students
+- This project aims to provide high quality resources for students in HIT
   - Slides, Memos, Lecture notes, Other resouces(but please do not copy without confirmation :)
   - Lecture Group: bilibili homepage：HITwh软18语你讲师团 https://space.bilibili.com/478354813?
 # Content
-For convenience, you may use AliYunDrive (阿里网盘) links to reach the following resources: Some TBD.
-Please contact me if you need one not in the following list!
+For convenience, you may use AliYunDrive (阿里网盘) links to reach the following resources.
+However, there may be some missing lessons.
+Please contact me if you need one not in the following list.
 1. Cpp language: https://www.aliyundrive.com/s/TTKo2s81w3c
 2. Java language: https://www.aliyundrive.com/s/ncvF3qHXEFS
 3. python: https://www.aliyundrive.com/s/JwdCbgTS4ZQ